kritzware/twitch-bot/README.md

 ```

 ### `subscription - (event: Object)`
-Emitted when a user subscribes to a channel and chose to share the subscription in chat.
+Emitted when a user subscribes to a channel and chooses to share the subscription in chat.

 #### Usage
 ```javascript